Walter Lindley: Education

 Lindley went to high school in Minneapolis, Minnesota, and to Central Normal School in Kokomo, Indiana.
 He studied medicine at Keen School of Anatomy in Philadelphia, at Long Island College Hospital in Brooklyn, New York, (where he earned his degree) and Loyola Marymount University, Los Angeles.

 Vocation

 He came to Los Angeles in 1875 after receiving his medical degree, and he established a free dispensary on Requena (Market) Street.

 Lindley became city health officer in 1879 and established the first system of births and deaths and set up a free vaccination program.
 He established the first training school in Southern California and founded the Whittier State School, a reform school for young people, of which he served as president.
 He also was a founder of the Los Angeles Orphans' Home, of the College of Medicine at the University of Southern California and of California Hospital.

 He was superintendent of the Los Angeles County Hospital in 1885 and was president of the California State Medical Society.

+Los Angeles Orphans' Home Society

+Los Angeles Orphans' Home Society, Orphanage #2, Hollywood, Los Angeles, CA was home to Marilyn Monroe.